CUAnschutzBDC/snakemake_pipelines/RNA_seq/README.md

 >* change the -q argument to the queue you want to use

 5. submit the job using `bsub < snakecharmer.sh`

+## R analysis
+The file `src/scripts/DESeq_analysis.Rmd` should be used as a template for RNA-seq analysis.
+To follow this, you will need to decide if you need batch correction on your own data using the PCA plots generated.
+You will also need to design your own DE comparisons.
+I strongly recommend following the [tool outlined](https://github.com/tavareshugo/tutorial_DESeq2_contrasts/blob/main/DESeq2_contrasts.md) to generate your contrasts.
+A model for doing this is in the analysis script.
+I have found that this is a much more straight forward way to define your contrasts and leads to fewer mistakes.
+Please do not blindly follow the `DESeq_analysis.Rmd` script without understanding the steps!!!